mnhmilu/poc-kubernets/README.md

 - How to configure Docker Swarm by creating a master and worker node
 - How to deploy a FastAPI backend with ORM and Postgres server to run in configured Docker Swarm
+- How to replicate web app to 3

 ```